yavats/hl1-scripts/README.md

 #### 🟢 Testchamber B
+*Made by [Parklez](https://github.com/parklez), modified by javac_*
+- The most consistent version
+- 0.7s slower than Testchamber D
-*The most consistent version, .
-Only do this one if you can't get anything else to work*
+- Only do this one if you can't get anything else to work
 <details>
   <summary>📜Click here to view the script📜</summary>